AshGw/AES-256/README.md

 ## Familiar with AES ?

 - In Ash.py I'm implementing low-level primitive code for  AES-256 in CBC mode, applying PKCS7 padding , adding HMAC-SHA3-512 for authentication along with a randomly generated 128 bit IV.
+The that the user has to use is a 512-bit key , the first half of the key is going to be the encryption key while the second half is going to be used for HMAC. so basically it's a walkaround to use a 512-bit key for AES.

-- This decision was made to ensure that the encryption remains secure against potential advancements in computing technology in the years to come. thats why I didnt include a timestamp like Fernet's module implementations also I have made the key 512 bit long , although im using a 256 bit key in the encryption of the ciphertext itself.
+This decision was made to ensure that the encryption remains secure against potential advancements in computing technology in the years to come.I didnt include a timestamp since the Ash module is meant to store data  for long periods of time and not meant not for instant messaging.

--  You can keep using Fernet for simplicity but if you want to switch Fernet with Ash you can simply change the name thats it at encrypt() and decrypt() functions.
+-  You can use Fernet for instant messaging as the module is set by default. but if you want to switch Fernet with Ash you can simply change the name thats it , the rest stays the same.
+I recommend using Fernet for messages that's quite quicker than Ash module since it uses 128 bit keys and hashes the MAC with sha256 which is lighter and quite faster ,  also Fernet includeds a deadline verification to check if the message is outdated or not that's why it's more oriented towards messaging.